Mastercard/bundle-client-reference-app/README.md

      >**mastercard.bundle.client.ref.app.keystore.password=pwd**, this refers to the password you obtain when you create the p12 key.

 ### Integrating with OpenAPI Generator <a name="integrating-with-openapi-generator"></a>
-You may refer to [Open API Generator](https://github.com/OpenAPITools/openapi-generator)used by "bundle-client-ref" that generates the API client libraries from  [Open API Specs](https://github.com/OAI/OpenAPI-Specification).
+You may refer to [Open API Generator](https://github.com/OpenAPITools/openapi-generator) used by "bundle-client-ref" that generates the API client libraries from [Open API Specs](https://github.com/OAI/OpenAPI-Specification).
 It provides generators and library templates for supporting multiple languages and frameworks.
 (Note: This section is informational and developer who integrates need not perform these steps.)

 Also see:
 * [Open API Generator (maven Plugin)](https://mvnrepository.com/artifact/org.openapitools/openapi-generator-maven-plugin)